jeremie5/pregeometric-cosmogenesis/README.md

 # **A Pre-Geometric Substrate Model for the Emergence of Finite-Density Spacetime**

+> This work proposes a rupture-based geometrogenesis model in which finite-density spacetime emerges from a non-geometric substrate.
+It belongs to the broader family of emergent spacetime theories but differs from causal set, loop, and holographic approaches by assuming no initial topology, metric, or adjacency.
+Geometry, time, Lorentzian signature, and finite densities arise through a monotonic separability transition rather than a bounce or quantum foam.

 ##### **Concept by Jérémie Fréreault.**
 ##### **Structured and rendered with AI assistance.**
 ##### **Shared publicly for discussion, critique, and exploration.**